biopython/biopython.github.io/wiki/Mailing_lists.md

 a message only if you are subscribed to the mailing list.

-A few other useful places for questions and answers - but please don't post duplicate your questions here and on the mailing list:
+A few other useful places for questions and answers - but please don't duplicate your questions here and on the mailing list:

 -   [BioStar](https://www.biostars.org/) -- A dedicated
     Bioinformatics question and answer forum.
 Please tag your post